fbpx

 And we’re looking for more volunteers to join our dedicated team.

-When Heather took up the CVS role in 2014, she had an understanding of the importance of a program which sought to provide connection, conversation, and compassion for the elderly who were in great need of company.
+When Heather took up the ACVVS role in 2014, she had an understanding of the importance of a program which sought to provide connection, conversation, and compassion for the elderly who were in great need of company.

 Not long after her mother passed away, Heather started volunteering too.